 - Antibiotics: You can take antibiotics during this second week, especially if there in cases of urinary tract infections (UTIs).
 Drinking plenty of water is strongly recommended as well.

 Additionally, specialists do recommend that women who are trying to become pregnant get informed about good health habits to pick up before and during pregnancy.
 Learning about the habits to avoid is essential, too.
+Magazines, reliable forums and support groups can be of great help.

 FAQs from users